How to Fire in Place

 (See Beware section below.)

-How to Fire Cultured Opals in Bronze Metal Clay
+How to Fire Cultured Opals in Base Metal Clays such as Copper or Bronze

 -

-Placed with the table of the Heat Resistant Cultured Opal facing down on an inch of Coconut Carbon for the initial phase to burn out the binders.
+Place the piece with the Heat Resistant Cultured Opal facing down on an inch of Coconut Carbon for the initial phase to burn out the binders.
+Some testing was also done with the culet down with no ill effects.

 -